Kate Moore Brown: Biography

 Brown became the second woman elected to the El Paso School Board in 1921.
 She recalled later that the Ku Klux Klan attempted to infiltrate politics within the board, and she said, "I worked hard as a board member and stood for justice."
 She later became the state chair of Child Welfare in 1923.
+In 1924, Brown served as the first chairman-director of the Women's Department of the El Paso Chamber of Commerce.
 Brown helped originate the idea for the El Paso International Museum (later known as the El Paso Museum of Art) in 1925.
 She served as an organizer for the museum and worked as a chair on the board.
 In 1933, she was the president of the Pioneer Women's Association.

 Brown's husband died in 1934.
 Kate Moore Brown inherited his estate.

 Brown was president of the El Paso Symphony Association and helped get the organization incorporated in 1937.
 Brown also served on the board for the El Paso Public Library.
 She was president of the library board in 1936.

 Brown collected the fans and shawls belonging to notable women from around the world.
 Brown donated her collection of over 300 fans to the El Paso International Museum.
 She died on March 28, 1945.